cs1302uga/cs1302-tutorials/algo-analysis.md

 </table>

 What is the problem size?
-In this example, the problem size is the number of times we execute the key processing step (`System.out.println`).
-So, it is `n`.
+In this example, the problem size is the parameter, `n`.

 What is T(n) if the key processing step is `System.out.println`?
 T(n) = 1 * n = n

 **Example 2**: